Shadester/stringthing/README.md

 ## 📖 About

-StringThing is a comprehensive web-based tool designed to make guitar and bass restringing easier and more accurate.
-Whether you're a beginner or a seasoned player, StringThing provides the tools you need for perfect string installation.
+StringThing is a comprehensive web-based tool designed to help guitar and bass players with everything from restringing to setup and maintenance.
+Whether you're a beginner or a seasoned player, StringThing provides practical, hands-on tools for keeping your instrument in top shape.

 ### Why StringThing?

 - 🎯 **Accurate Tuning** — Real-time pitch detection with visual feedback
 - 📚 **Guided Process** — Step-by-step instructions prevent mistakes
-- 🧮 **Perfect Tension** — Calculate exact string slack for optimal winding
+- 🧮 **Smart Tools** — Calculate string slack, diagnose issues, and optimize setup
+- 🔧 **Setup Guides** — Professional-quality adjustment instructions
 - 🎨 **Beautiful UI** — Modern, vibrant design that's pleasant to use
 - 📱 **Works Everywhere** — Responsive design for desktop, tablet, and mobile